 See your doctor if you have symptoms

 Cancer screening is testing for early signs of some types of cancer in people who have no symptoms.
-If you have any health concerns, or worrying symptoms, always consult with your doctor without delay.
+If you have any health concerns, or worrying symptoms, always see your doctor without delay.

 Reducing cancer risk